-Marlborough Contemporary is pleased to announce Susan Te Kahurangi King: Drawings 2008-2018, curated by Chris Byrne.
+Marlborough is pleased to announce Susan Te Kahurangi King: Drawings 2008-2018, curated by Chris Byrne.
 This will be the first exhibition dedicated to the artist’s post-2008 work and her second show in the gallery’s London space.
-The exhibition will include 22 drawings, as well as sketchbooks.
+The exhibition will include 20 drawings as well as sketchbooks.

-In 1951, Susan Te Kahurangi King was born in Te Aroha, a small rural town in New Zealand.
-As a three year old, King loved to play and sing.
-However, by the time she reached four her ability to speak was in decline, and by the age of eight she was mute.
-As King’s inability to verbally communicate increased, so too did her heightened ability and commitment to draw.
-Even at the tender age of seven, she was a extraordinary draftsperson and showed signs of precocious talent.
-In 1960 the family moved to Auckland and over the next three decades King continued her prolific output of astonishing drawings.
+As King’s inability to verbally communicate increased, so too did her heightened ability and commitment to drawing.
+By the age of seven, she was already an extraordinary draftsperson and showed precocious talent.
+In 1960 the family moved to Auckland and over the next three decades, King continued her astonishing output.

-Around 1992 King left drawing behind completely.
-However, in 2008, sparked by the renewed interest shown towards her work and not long before the filming of Pictures of Susan (directed by Dan Salmon, Octopus Pictures Limited, 2012), she picked up the pencil again and began drawing, continuing where she had left off almost twenty years before.
+Around 1992, King left drawing behind completely.
+However, in 2008, sparked by the renewed interest shown towards her work and not long before the filming of Pictures of Susan (directed by Dan Salmon, Octopus Pictures Limited, 2012), she began drawing again, picking up nearly where she left off.

-As things moved forward with King's art, she has been very much included in the journey.
 In 2016, the Institute of Contemporary Art, Miami organized a survey of the artist’s work, accompanied by a published monograph.
-Also in 2016, the American Folk Art Museum established the Susan Te Kahurangi King Fellowship Program.
+That same year the American Folk Art Museum established the Susan Te Kahurangi King Fellowship Program.

 This past January, the American Folk Art Museum included King’s drawings in the group show Vestiges & Verse: Notes from the Newfangled Epic.
 The Museum of Modern Art in New York recently purchased three drawings by the artist for its permanent collection.